 This pretty perennial is also known as Russian Sage.
 The plant is hardy in zones 5-9 and has lovely soft gray leaves which contrast beautifully with the pastel or purple flowers.
 The flowers are long lasting and you can enjoy them for months without deadheading.

-Like it’s larger cousin, the New Guinea impatins, the smaller regular varieties of impatiens clean themselves and don’t need you to do the work of removing the flowers.
+Like it’s larger cousin, the New Guinea impatiens, the smaller regular varieties of impatiens clean themselves and don’t need you to do the work of removing the flowers.

-Some plants flower well all summer long but can be even more spectacular if you do a bit of light deadheading.
-Black Eyed Susans and Purple Coneflowers will bloom all season long but will look more tidy if the spent blooms are removed occasionally.
+Black Eyed Susans and Purple Coneflowers look more neater in the garden if the spent blooms are removed occasionally.
 Here are a few more: